AFRICA: CYCLING CAIRO TO CAPE

 ZAMBIA, ZIMBABWE & BOTSWANA

 Victoria Falls was nice of course, but it's obviously just a tourist spot and has very little to do with the rest of the country.
-I skimmed just a tiny corner of Zimbabwe and it was then a long slog on thousands of kilometres of boring desert roads through into Namibia.
+I skimmed just a tiny corner of Zimbabwe and it was then a long slog on thousands of kilometres of monotonous desert roads through into Namibia.
 This section did have its moments as I was able to see a bit of wildlife from the saddle; it's an amazing thing to see elephants, giraffes and zebras up close from a bicycle, not to mention the memorable day on which I defeated a wild ostrich at a 3-kilometre road race.
 You might think that these experiences would make for an amazing ride, but in truth, these wildlife sightings were few and far between.
 Mostly it was just hour after hour of the same bland and featureless landscapes which I had been cycling since Tanzania.
-Wildlife is wild and therefore obviously can’t be predicted; others might be luckier and see more, but I found this section too long and dull to be really worth cycling.
+Wildlife is wild and therefore obviously can’t be predicted; others might be luckier and see more, but I found this section fairly long and tedious.
 The main consolation was that wild camping was finally possible again, and finally pulling off the road to camp was usually the best part of every day.